Speak Now (song)

-"Speak Now" is a song written and recorded by the American singer-songwriter Taylor Swift from her third studio album Speak Now (2010).
-Prior to the album's release, Big Machine Records made the song available for digital download on October 5, 2010.
-Swift was inspired to write "Speak Now" after learning that an ex-boyfriend of her friend would marry someone else.
-In the lyrics, a protagonist interrupts a wedding in an attempt to win her ex-lover back.
-Produced by Swift and Nathan Chapman, it is a pop song led by acoustic guitar, and incorporates a 1950s rock chord progression in its refrain.
+"Speak Now" is a song by the American singer-songwriter Taylor Swift from her third studio album, Speak Now.
+Before the album's release, Big Machine Records issued it on the iTunes Store on October 5, 2010.
+Swift wrote the track inspired by when her friend told her that a guy who the friend had an infatuation with would marry someone else.
+The lyrics depict Swift interrupting a wedding because she believed the bride was unsuitable for the groom, who runs away with her in the end.
+Produced by Swift and Nathan Chapman, "Speak Now" is a country rock and pop song with a binary rhythm, beginning with a pair of acoustic guitars and Swift's vocals at her highest range.